libhide/book-notes/high-performance-browser-networking.md

   1. No bit is faster than one that is not sent; send fewer bits.
   2. We can’t make the bits travel faster, but we can move the bits closer.
   3. TCP connection reuse is critical to improve performance.

+### Chapter 3: Building Blocks of UDP

+- `UDP` came into picture much after `TCP/IP`, around the time `TCP` and `IP` were being separated.

+- The primary feature of `UDP` is not what _more_ it brings to the table, but what it chooses to omit.

+- `UDP` is also known as the _null protocol_.

+- The term `packet` applies to any formatted block of data, while the term `datagram` is often reserved for packets delivered via an unreliable service – no delivery guarantees, no failure notifications.

+- `UDP` originally stands for User Datagram Protocol but due to its unreliable nature, it's frequently also called Unreliable Datagram Protocol.

+- `DNS` or Domain Name System is an application of `UDP`.

+#### Null Protocol Services

+- The `IP` networking layer has the primary task of delivering datagrams from the source to the destination host based on their addresses.
+To do so, the messages are encapsulated within an IP packet which identifies the source and the destination addresses, as well as a number of other routing parameters.

+- `UDP` simply provides a layer of abstraction on top of `IP` by embedding the source and the target application ports of the communicating hosts.

+- `UDP`'s non-services (things it omits):

+  1. No guarantee of message delivery
+  2. No guarantee of order of delivery
+  3. No connection state tracking
+  4. No congestion control

+- `TCP` is a byte-stream oriented protocol capable of transmitting application messages spread across multiple packets without any explicit message boundaries within the packets themselves. `UDP` datagrams, on the other hand, have definitive boundaries: each datagram is carried in a single IP packet, and each application read yields the full message; datagrams cannot be fragmented.

+#### UDP and Network Address Translators

+- `IPv4` addresses are only 32 bits long, they provide a maximum of 4.29 billion unique IP addresses.
+While this is a big number on the surface, it isn't large enough to keep up with everyone trying to connect to the Internet.
+To solve this address depletion issue, the IP `Network Address Translator (NAT)` specification was introduced as an (interim) solution.

+- Each `NAT` is responsible for maintaining a table mapping of local IP and port tuples to one or more globally unique (public) IP and port tuples.
+The local IP address space behind the translator can then be reused among many different networks, thus solving the address depletion problem.

+- A big challenge with `UDP` is establishing connection, this is especially true for P2P applications, such as VoIP, games, and file sharing.
+The reason for this challenge is primarily the presence of `NAT`s and how difficult it can be to traverse them.

+- NAT Traversal is the process of providing the _right_ (public IP that is actually part of the `NAT`'s translation table) information to a `NAT` so it can route you correctly.

+- Popular NAT traversal techniques include `STUN`, `TURN` and `ICE`.

+- `STUN` or Session Traversal Utilities for NAT is a protocol where the client sends a request to a `STUN` server on the public network to find out its public IP address and port as seen from the public network.
+The downside for this protocol is that it is not sufficient to deal with all `NAT` topologies and network configurations.
+In some cases, `UDP` may be blocked altogether by a firewall or some other network appliance.

+- `TURN` or Traversal Using Relays around NAT is a protocol where the client sends a request to a public "relay" server which helps connect to the server.
+The obvious downside in this exchange is that it is no longer peer-to-peer! `TURN` also has a very high cost of operating.

+- `ICE` or Interactive Connectivity Establishment is a protocol, and a set of methods that seek to establish the most efficient tunnel between the participants - direct connection where possible, leveraging `STUN` negotiation where needed, and finally fallback to `TURN` if all else fails.